 Availability.
 All data should be available when needed, but there is a difference between production data and archives.
 The ideal cloud storage will deliver the right balance of retrieval times and cost.

-There are three types of cloud data storage, and each offers their own advantages and have their own use cases:
+There are three types of cloud data storage: object storage, file storage, and block storage.
+Each offers their own advantages and have their own use cases:

 Backup and recovery is a critical part of ensuring data is protected and accessible, but keeping up with increasing capacity requirements can be a constant challenge.
 Cloud storage brings low cost, high durability, and extreme scale to backup and recovery solutions.
 Embedded data management policies like Amazon S3 Object Lifecycle Management can automatically migrate data to lower-cost tiers based on frequency or timing settings, and archival vaults can be created to help comply with legal or regulatory requirements.
 These benefits allow for tremendous scale possibilities within industries such as financial services, healthcare, and media that produce high volumes of data with long-term retention needs.